Skip to Content

 Social Policy students learn how to tackle major policy problems.
 They do this by applying core concepts from social science to intractable social problems such as gender inequality, eldercare, children's rights and climate change.
 There is strong crossover between criminology and social policy as many of the people who end up within the criminal justice system have experienced poverty, inequality or discrimination.
 As an applied and critical social science, you will gain knowledge and understanding of contemporary government policies, their impacts, and consider how we can achieve improvements.

-Criminology at Queen’s is ranked 18th in the UK in the complete University Guide 2023 and the Guardian University Guide 2022.
-Social Policy is ranked 16th in the UK (The Times and Sunday Times Good University Guide 2020).
+Criminology is ranked 14th in the UK and Social Policy is ranked 16th in the UK at Queens, according to The Times and The Sunday Times Good University Guide 2024

 Criminology and Social Policy highlights